Solar Leases: Legal Considerations for Property Owners

 Analyzing Lease Sites and Deal Structures and Addressing Key Document Provisions

-TBF Attorney Clay Butler has been invited to be a speaker for a national continuing legal education seminar to be held on September 12, 2012.
+The Butler Firm’s Managing Partner, Attorney Clay Butler, has been invited to be a speaker for a national continuing legal education seminar to be held on September 12, 2012.
 Details below.

 The solar energy industry is rapidly expanding.
 Creative business and leasing structures, as well as supportive legislation, have generated increased interest by developers in leasing private property for solar projects.